conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 conan install . -s compiler.cppstd=17 --build=missing
 {% endhighlight %}

-Please note a couple of things:
+A couple of things to take into account:

 - We are passing a value for the C++ standard, as the *tensorflow-lite* library only works with a standard higher than 17.